Do Leaf Blowers Damage Plants And What Are The Risks?

 The use of a leaf blower seems to have a negative effect on plant life by reducing the number and vigour of leaves and branches, which in turn appears to confer a reduction in biomass production.

-Leaf blowers have created quite a contention recently because their noise levels are disruptive to animals (like echo mapping species like bats).
+Leaf blowers have created quite a stir recently because their noise levels are disruptive to animals (like echo-mapping species like bats).

-Plants are affected negatively in different ways – firstly drying out due to loss of moisture which can lead them to become famine or drink less water.
-While others will make way for leaf webs that grow since they no longer benefit under intense sunlight because they usually protect seeds from the sun’s heat.
+Plants are affected negatively in different ways: firstly, they dry out due to a loss of moisture, which can lead them to become famine-prone or drink less water.
+Others will make way for leaf webs that grow since they no longer benefit from intense sunlight because they usually protect seeds from the sun’s heat.